Lerner and Loewe's witty musical about class gets an eminently classy revival on Broadway.

 The musical pulls out all the stops for a raucous production number, “Get Me to the Church on Time,” which marks the begrudging transformation of Eliza’s father (Norbert Leo Butz, with his usual impatience de vivre) from ne’er-do-well to well-to-do.
 But its default mode is elegance.
 Sher is acutely alert to the shifts of balance within both My Fair Lady itself and the way it plays to contemporary audiences, and nowhere is that clearer than in his clever solution to the show’s notoriously slippery ending.
 This revival has devised a way to have its scone and eat it too.

 [Note: Laura Benanti takes over the role of Eliza Doolittle from October 23 through February 17.
-Rosemary Harris assumes the role of Mrs. Higgins starting September 11.]
+Danny Burstein will play her father from January 8 through April 28.
+The role of Mrs. Higgins is now played by Rosemary Harris.]

 Vivian Beaumont Theater (Broadway).
 Book and lyrics by Alan Jay Lerner.
 Music by Frederick Loewe.
 Directed Bartlett Sher.
 With Lauren Ambrose, Harry Hadden-Paton, Norbert Leo Butz, Diana Rigg.
 Running time: 2hrs 55mins.
 One intermission.